AmrHuss/MarvelRivals-cheat/README.md

 MarvelRivals Cheat

-The  base was created quickly in around 30 minutes as a joke in but it works!!
+The code was created quickly in around 30 minutes as a joke in but it works!!

 Features: